-We provide information about how we comply with our equality duties each year and review our equality objectives at least every 4 years.
+We provide information about how we comply with our equality duties each year and we review our equality objectives at least once every 4 years.

 Removing obstacles holding residents back, tackling inequalities between children and supporting older people to live independently with dignity.

 Helping people travel across Essex, bringing communities together and connecting them to services, employment and learning opportunities.

 Employing a diverse workforce, drawing on the different values and experiences that reflect the communities we serve.

 Our Annual Report for 2018 to 2019 (PDF, 1.44MB) measures our progress against the goals we set in our organisation strategy.

 We monitor the make up of our workforce, and listen to feedback through surveys, panels and network groups.

 You can find out more about our workforce in our Annual Workforce Equality and Diversity Report 2018-19 (PDF, 1.7MB) and our Gender Pay Gap Report 2019 (PDF, 214.63KB).